axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 ### JS

 To facilitate custom non-webcomponent integrations we stick to adaptive implementations of interactive JS code, i.e. we consider Web-Components barely as another DOM-Selector layer and pass those DOM-nodes to concrete implementations hosted within the `js/` sub folder.
-Which could the be called any DOM-Selecting utility like `jQuery`, `document.querySelector`, you name it.
+Which could then be called by any DOM-Selecting utility like `jQuery`, `document.querySelector`, you name it.

 ### HTML

-Write semantic and valid HTML 5 markup.
+Write semantic and valid HTML 5 markup - no `<div>` mess allowed.

 ## Scaffolding